-TCBC is now in its fifth year of delivering and streamlining solutions and resources that help prevent and end homelessness here in Beaver County.
+TCBC is now in its sixth year of delivering and streamlining solutions and resources that help prevent and end homelessness here in Beaver County.
 Every day, our team serves on the front lines of housing-related crisis.
 We have a depth of understanding around the complexities of homelessness and we have extensive experience in helping clients successfully transition from crisis to emergency solutions to permanent housing and stability.

 The fully-serviced and staffed 24-hour men’s emergency shelter is a natural progression in our ongoing commitment to the community.